 Their uniqueness as a material is wonderful from a design aspect but does present a few challenges when it comes to working with them on a DIY project.
 Features like their distinct colors and shapes, and cost need to be taken into consideration before adding them to any patio project.

-Here are some things homeowners need to know about using flagstones for patios, and some suggestions to make working with these beautiful stones easier.
+Here are some things homeowners need to know about using flagstone pavers to build patios, and some suggestions to make working with these beautiful stones easier.

-1. Flagstones are comparable to concrete pavers when it comes to price
+1. Cost: Flagstones are comparable to concrete pavers when it comes to price

 If you are comparing just material costs, flagstone with a thickness of 1-2 inches is generally comparable to concrete pavers or other materials.
 With thicker flagstone (2-3 inches) you should generally expect to pay a little more.
 These larger flagstones are typically used when setting them in mortar.

 Additionally, installing flagstones takes more time and labor than pavers.
 It’s difficult to plan the layout of your flagstone patio before you see the stones you purchase, because you don’t know what exact sizes, shapes, and colors you will receive.
 Designing your flagstone patio is done on the fly, as each stone must be set into place and arranged according to color and size to achieve the desired fit and layout.
 You may find that you have to move stones around several times to get the desired look.

 To help with all this moving and lifting, you should recruit volunteers or hire a contractor to do the heavy lifting.
 If you’re on a budget, definitely consider the volunteers first.